krasigarev/SQL-Server-Tutorial/README.md

     IN – check whether a value matches any value in a list or a subquery.
     BETWEEN – test if a value is between a range of values.
     LIKE  –  check if a character string matches a specified pattern.
+    Column & table aliases – show you how to use column aliases to change the heading of the query output and table aliases to improve the readability of a query.

 ## Joining tables